gaucho1978/BACCAble/README.md

 - Close windows, allows to close windows when you close the vehicle (different modes are expected to obtain, depending on single double or triple closure of the veichle, the closure of windows or to le them stay little bit opened.
 - Open windows, allows to open windows when you open the vehicle (different modes are expected to obtain, depending on single or double closure of the veichle, windows opening.
 - HAS Virtual Pad, allows to simulate the button HAS (Highway Assist System) without purchasing the proper wheel keypad.
 It requires proxy alignment and some car prerequisites.
+- QV Exhaust Valve, allows to force QV Exhaust Valve open, when you double tap on the Release button located on the gear shift lever.

 Youtube overview video (1):